systemsecologygroup/PlanktonBS/README.md

 # PlanktonBS
-Differential Equation-Based Model for studying the seasonal succession of phytoplankton in the Bering Sea.
+Differential Equation-Based model for studying the seasonal succession of phytoplankton in the Bering Sea.